Free PDF: How to build your dream coaching business that frees you from the 9-5

 A good coach has the ability to create a plan tailored to each client’s unique situation right from the start.
 Without a good plan, they won’t find results.

-Providing a vision
+Providing a clear vision

 Clients have an idea of what’s possible, but I find that in most cases, they underestimate themselves.